Courses

 MET CJ 711: Planning and Implementation

-This course will introduce you to the concepts of criminal justice policy and planning.
-You will be introduced to two major theories of planning and apply them to criminal justice settings.
-Additionally, you will learn the techniques for analyzing problems, developing programs and policies resulting from problem analysis, along with program and policy monitoring and evaluation.
+This course will introduce you to the concepts of criminal justice policy, planning and implementation.
+You will be introduced to major theories of planning and implementation and apply them to criminal justice organizational settings.
+Additionally, you will learn the techniques for analyzing problems, developing programs and policies resulting from problem analysis, along with program and policy monitoring and evaluation. -